 The new hospital is being designed with the next age of innovation in mind.
 The South Niagara Hospital will seamlessly integrate technology that supports high quality healthcare, where technology recedes into the background so patients can focus on recovering and healing.
 The hospital will also feature an Indigenous healing space and garden.
 With our Indigenous partners having provided input into the design, these spaces were incorporated to create culturally safe and welcoming areas for Indigenous Peoples.

 The new hospital will have state-of-the-art infection prevention and control measures and has also been planned with the space and infrastructure to accommodate new and emerging healthcare technology.

 EDIH will be responsible for assembling the construction team.
 While it is early to name businesses that will work on the new facility, the use of local sub-contractors is important for a project of this size.
 At the peak period during construction, more than a thousand workers are expected to be on site daily.

 The Hennick Bridgepoint Hospital is a 10-storey, 680,000 square-foot, state-of-the-art facility for the treatment of complex chronic diseases.…

-The Cortellucci Vaughan Hospital will provide the necessary expansion and realignment of services that will enable Mackenzie Health…
+The Cortellucci Vaughan Hospital provides the necessary expansion and realignment of services that will enable Mackenzie Health to…